 If you’ve allowed enough time for your application to reach us and would like to check whether we’ve received it, please contact the Admissions Office with your full name, date of birth and the title of the course you applied for.

 You'll be able to check the progress of your application via our applicant portal, where you'll also be able to view any correspondence that the University has sent you and upload supporting documents.
 We'll email you a username and password on receipt of your application.

-Full-time undergraduate applicants can also view the status of their application via UCAS Track.
-As soon as a decision has been made, we'll communicate this to UCAS and you will be able to view this on Track.
+Full-time undergraduate applicants can also view the status of their application via UCAS Hub.
+As soon as a decision has been made, we'll communicate this to UCAS and you will be able to view this on the Hub.